KeyboardKit/KeyboardKit/README.md

 ## Getting Started

 To build a keyboard extension with KeyboardKit, start with adding `KeyboardKit` to your project as shown above.

 You should then let your `KeyboardViewController` inherit `KeyboardInputViewController` instead of `UIInputViewController`.
 It provides your extension with many convenient services, tools and extensions.

-You can then call `setup<Content: View>(with view: Content)` in your `KeyboardViewController` to setup the extension with any custom `SwiftUI` view.
-This will wire up everything and provide the view with the necessary environment objects.

-`KeyboardInputViewController` has a bunch of services and tools that you can either use as is or replace with your own custom implementations. `keyboardContext` provides your extension with contextual information, while `keyboardActionHandler` can be used to handle various keyboard actions and `keyboardLayoutProvider` can provide you with various layouts etc.
+`KeyboardInputViewController` has a bunch of services and tools that extends the native keyboard framework.
+For instance, `keyboardContext` provides your extension with contextual information, `keyboardActionHandler` can be used to handle keyboard-specific actions and gestures and `keyboardLayoutProvider` can provide you with keyboard layouts etc. There are many more tools here, as well as extensions that extend types like `UITextDocumentProxy` with more functionality.

+`KeyboardViewController` has a `setup(with:)` function which can be used to setup your extension with any `SwiftUI` view.
+This will wire up everything and provide the view with the necessary environment objects, then resize the keyboard extension to fit the view.

 To learn more about KeyboardKit and see it in practice, continue reading about the various parts of the library below, follow the [tutorial][Tutorial] and have a look at the demo app.

 ## Actions

-KeyboardKit supports many different keyboard actions, like `character` inputs, `emojis`, `backspace`, `space`, `newline`, `image` etc. You can even create your own, custom actions.
+KeyboardKit supports many different keyboard-specific actions, like `character` inputs, `emojis`, `backspace`, `space`, `newline`, `image` etc. You can even create your own, custom actions.

 [Read more here][Actions]